joelbugarini/joelbugarini.github.io/_posts/2020-11-07-Vim_Plugins.markdown

 categories: tutorial
 ---

 We already have a workable environment with vim, now let's make it feel like home.
 Vim is popular because it is customizable through plug-ins.
 There are some options to install plug-ins in vim but let's stick with one for this tutorial: `vim-plug`.
+To install please enter the following code in the terminal:

 {% highlight bash %}
 curl -fLo ~/.vim/autoload/plug.vim --create-dirs \